1976 Major League Baseball postseason

 The 1976 Major League Baseball postseason was the playoff tournament of Major League Baseball for the 1976 season.
 The winners of each division advance to the postseason and face each other in a League Championship Series to determine the pennant winners that face each other in the World Series.

 This edition of the postseason featured new teams.
 In the American League, the Kansas City Royals made their first postseason appearance in franchise history, becoming the first expansion team on the American League side to make the postseason.
 Joining them were the New York Yankees, who returned to the postseason for the first time since 1964.

 In the National League, the Philadelphia Phillies made their first postseason appearance since 1950, ending the second longest postseason drought in the majors, and the Cincinnati Reds returned for the fifth time in the past seven seasons.

 This was the first of three consecutive postseasons to feature the Royals, Yankees, and Phillies, and they would also appear in the postseason in 1980, 1981 and 2024.

 The playoffs began on October 9, 1976, and concluded on October 21, 1976, with the Cincinnati Reds sweeping the New York Yankees in the 1976 World Series.
 It was the fourth title for the Reds overall, and the Reds became the sixth franchise in MLB history to repeat as World Series champions.
-The Reds became the first team (and the only team to date) to go undefeated in the postseason in the divisional era.
+The Reds became the first team (and the only team to date) to go undefeated in the postseason in the divisional era, and they were the last National League team to repeat as World Series champions until the Los Angeles Dodgers did so in 2024 and 2025.